MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/inventory/tasks/define-inventory-counting-processes.md

 ## Set the counting policy for an item

 1. Go to **Product information management** \> **Products** \> **Released products**.
 1. Open the item that you want to set counting policies on.
 You must select an item that is inventory tracked.
-A non-stocked product can't be counted.
+Non-stocked products can't be counted.
 1. Select **Edit**.
 1. Expand the **Manage inventory** FastTab.
 1. In the **Counting group** field, assign a counting group.
 This product will now be included when inventory counting journal lines are created using this counting group.